happyren/site/README.md

 ### Basic endpoints

-- [ ] "/" homepage
+- [x] "/" homepage
-  - [ ] GET with user authentication token not set shall include options for register and login
+  - [x] GET with user authentication token not set shall include options for register and login
-- [ ] "/register" register page can be GET and POST
+- [x] "/register" register page can be GET and POST
-  - [ ] GET method would return the register page
+  - [x] GET method would return the register page
-  - [ ] POST method would allow posting user data to server for registering
+  - [x] POST method would allow posting user data to server for registering
 - [ ] "/login" login page can be GET and POST
-  - [ ] GET method would return the login page
+  - [x] GET method would return the login page
   - [ ] POST method would allow posting username + password for login
-- [ ] "/username" onkeyup event POST check whether intended username is available
+- [x] "/username" onkeyup event POST check whether intended username is available
+- [x] "/password" onkeyup event POST check whether intended password is strong enough
 - [ ] "/search" POST method would post search query to the server asking result
 - [ ] "/account" GET with user authentication token set shall include a search bar